 5. Be prepared to provide information.
 As the complexity and/or value of your claim increases, so will the insurer’s requests for information.
 If you are making a personal injury claim, your insurer will request information about everyone involved, accident-specific information (time, date, location), the accident report, and all medical files and bills.
 Create and maintain a file for all records of your accident and injury and provide copies when requested – not originals.

 6. Don’t be prepared to settle.
 Do not sign anything your insurer or the other party’s insurer offers.
 If you think the settlement that your insurance carrier offers is too little, or if you are unsure about it, do not accept it.
 An attorney experienced with Florida car accidents can advise you if you have questions or concerns about a car accident insurance claim.

 Contact a Florida Car Accident Insurance Claims Lawyer

 At Philip DeBerard, Injury Attorney, we help victims of car accidents in Florida recover from their injuries and losses.
 We are truly dedicated to helping Florida residents in their dealings with insurance companies over claims stemming from their accident.

-Since 1975, the car accident insurance claims lawyers of Philip DeBerard, Injury Attorney have investigated thousands of auto accident claims on behalf of clients in South Florida and the Treasure Coast, including Stuart, Port St. Lucie, Okeechobee, Palm Beach and Vero Beach.
+Since 1975, the car accident insurance claims lawyers of Philip DeBerard, Injury Attorney have investigated thousands of auto accident claims on behalf of clients in South Florida and have offices in Stuart, Port St. Lucie, Vero Beach, Okeechobee, Palm Beach Gardens and West Palm Beach.
 Call us today at our toll-free number or complete our online form to schedule a free consultation about your case.
 If you’ve been hurt, Philip DeBerard will be on your side.